mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Initial Loading of the Flex Image

 In order for `innova2_flex_app` to program a User Image into the FPGA's configuration memory it must communicate with the Flex Image running in the FPGA.
 The Flex and Factory Images must get into FPGA configuration memory and reproduce the Memory Layout as pictured below.
-The `innova2_flex_app` is faster at programming a User Image than JTAG.
+The `innova2_flex_app` is faster at programming a User Image than JTAG as the Flex Image provides a PCIe interface to the FPGA's Configuration Memory FLASH ICs.
 Refer to the [Innova-2 User Guide](https://docs.nvidia.com/networking/display/Innova2Flex/Using+the+Mellanox+Innova-2+Flex+Open+Bundle#UsingtheMellanoxInnova2FlexOpenBundle-FlashFormat) for more info.

 ![FPGA Configuration Memory Layout](img/FPGA_Configuration_Memory_Layout.png)